 - Slip and fall accidents (Premises liability)

-- An injury that occurs because of dangerous conditions on a property owner’s property that they should have known about and prevented
+- A slip and fall injury occurs because of dangerous conditions on a property owner’s property that they should have known about and prevented

 - Workplace accident